-“Agile” has become the consulting industry’s new favourite word.
+“Agile” has become the consulting industry’s new favorite word.
 Everyone wants to have an agile team or be known for their incredible agility.

 Agile usually means the ability to move quickly and easily.